Skip to main contentSkip to navigation

 • NAS marks the drive as degraded or failed after timeout

-TRIM on SMR Hard Drives Destroys Data
+Effects of TRIM Operations on SMR Hard Drives

 TRIM is a command the operating system sends to a storage device to mark deleted sectors as no longer in use.
 On SSDs, TRIM allows the controller to erase blocks during idle time.
 On SMR hard drives, TRIM immediately removes the deleted sectors from the logical-to-physical translator map.
 The drive returns zeroes to the OS for those sectors, and the firmware subsequently overwrites the unmapped shingled bands during background garbage collection.